mwoolery/project-charter-template/index.md

  An ER Diagram, at least for this phase and looking at the current scope requirements, is not needed since the app is not tracking data but tracking links instead.
 Links can be hard coded in since the current scope suggests that the client wants to link to other sites related to services that are needed for each role.
 An ER Diagram may be needed in the future as the scope increases, such as the client mentioning that in the future they may want an admin side that allows the admins to post news stories or create push notifications via an application that only the admins have access to.

  ## Sample Pages to be Tracked

  As mentioned in the ER Diagram section, there is not currently going to be a need for a database, but sites that would need to be linked to include ones that are seen on the Foster Fitness Center's page on nwmissouri.edu.
-It is likely that the client would want to see links to these pages.
+It is likely that the client would want to see links to these pages on the home page.

  -https://www.nwmissouri.edu/
  -https://www.nwmissouri.edu/HughesFieldhouse/index.htm